“Insanity is doing the same thing over and over again and expecting different results.”

 “Well, it was only about forty minutes later that Bernard decided he'd been cooped up inside me quite long enough, and he wanted out.
 Just picture it.
-There I was, braced up against the deep freeze of the local supermarket, head down and bum up, breathin' up a storm as the next wave of contractions grips me' belly; the pressure in me' nether regions growin' by the minute.
-Next thing I know I feel this warm liquid runnin' down me' inner thighs like, like I’d wet me'self.
+There I was, braced up against the deep freeze of the local Aldi store, head down and bum up, breathin' up a storm as the next wave of contractions grips me' belly; the pressure in me' nether regions growin' by the minute.
+Next thing I know I feel all this warm liquid runnin' down me' inner thighs like I’d wet me'self.
 Now I must be a bit simple or somethin', but I swear on the Holy Bible I didn't know a thing about waters breakin' at the time; I was mortified.

 "The next contraction was the one, though, and out he popped; quick as a flash it was.
-Madge managed to catch wee Bernard’s head just before it hit the lino.
-I made such a noise, you’ve no idea; the other shoppers weren't at all impressed.”
+Madge just managed to catch wee Bernard’s head before it hit the lino.
+I made such a noise, you’ve no idea.
+The other shoppers weren't at all impressed.”

-As the months and years went by it became ardently clear that Bernard was simply a small human, like a miniaturized version of who he might have been.
+As the months and years went by it became ardently clear that Bernard was simply a small human, like a miniaturized version of who he might otherwise have been.
 When Helen expressed her concerns to the family doctor, Bernard was tested for various inherited genetic syndromes and metabolic disorders, but the results showed nothing awry.

-Bernard was never quite small enough to be defined by the medical profession as a dwarf, but he was most definitely small enough to cause surprise and concern when people saw him next to other children his own age.
+Bernard was never quite small enough to be proclaimed by the medical profession to be a dwarf, but he was most definitely small enough to cause surprise and concern when people saw him next to other children his own age.
 When Helen would take Bernard to the local health clinic, his measurements for height and weight were consistently below the 5th percentile for his age.
 Reassuringly, however, Bernard’s head circumference was firmly above the 75th percentile, and Helen took great comfort in the fact.
 Unfortunately, the combination of his having a very large head and a very small body meant that Bernard was quite odd-looking when he was a child, like some sort of large-brained alien from a distant galaxy.

-The nice police officer who came to the house in answer to Helen's panicked phone call had spied Bernard’s booties sticking out from under the living room curtains where he was sound asleep, a thumb firmly in his mouth and a smile firmly on his face.
+The nice police officer who came to the house in answer to Helen's panicked phone call had spied Bernard’s booties sticking out from under the living room curtains where he was sound asleep, one thumb lodged firmly in his mouth and a broad smile lodged firmly on his face.
 By the time he was standing and walking about, Helen was used to Bernard disappearing so she no longer fretted when he was nowhere to be found.
 Helen had, however, insisted that Bernard’s father, Stewart, install a tall security fence all around the house just to be sure that Bernard didn’t wander off into traffic.

-There was the closet under the stairs, which was musty, and smelled of old books and cleaning products; there was the back of the kitchen pantry—an early favourite—which smelled of onions and spices; there was the nook beside the washer in the laundry, which was narrow and damp, and full of lint; in the summer, Bernard could frequently be found in a dark corner at the rear of the garden shed, the smell of freshly mown grass and manure permeating the air.
+Bernard quickly developed his favorite hiding places.
+These depended on the time of day, the time of year, and the weather.
+There was the closet under the stairs, which was musty and smelled of old books and cleaning products; there was the back of the kitchen pantry—an early favorite—which smelled of onions and spices; there was the nook beside the washer in the laundry, which was narrow, damp, and full of lint; and in the summer, Bernard could frequently be found in a dark corner at the rear of the garden shed, the smell of freshly mown grass and manure permeating the air.

 As he grew older, Bernard progressively found hiding places that Helen was less able to access.
 His bedroom closet was his home base.
 Here Bernard could jam the door closed from the inside, ensuring uninterrupted privacy.
-By the time he turned eight, Bernard's other favourite hiding place was the attic.
-Helen’s bad knees meant that she had a great deal of difficulty accessing this particular retreat, which required climbing a steep pull-down ladder and wiggling through a narrow opening in the ceiling.
-As a teenager, Bernard moved his bedroom into the attic, installed a lock on the door, and banished Helen altogether.
+By the time he turned eight, Bernard's other favorite hiding place was the attic.
+Helen’s bad knees meant that she had a great deal of difficulty accessing this retreat, which required climbing a steep pull-down ladder and wiggling through a narrow opening in the ceiling.
+As a teenager, Bernard moved his bedroom into the attic, installed a lock on the ceiling trapdoor, and banished Helen altogether.

 Bernard was an only child.

-By the time he was five, Bernard was reading novels, newspapers, and scientific journals that he found discarded on the street, scavenged out of rubbish bins, or later, borrowed from the school library; if Bernard's nose was buried in a book he was happy.
+By the time he was five, Bernard was reading novels, newspapers, and scientific journals that he found discarded on the street, scavenged out of rubbish bins, or later, borrowed from the school library.
+If Bernard's nose was buried in a book, he was happy.

 For his sixth birthday, Bernard begged Helen to buy him a set of the Encyclopædia Britannica, the 1983 edition.
 Helen used the little bit of money she’d received from Stewart’s life insurance policy to buy the set for Bernard, knowing how Stewart had loved to encourage Bernard’s passion for reading.
-Bernard proudly displayed the 21 volumes on a bookshelf made out of cardboard boxes in his bedroom.
+Bernard proudly displayed the 21 volumes on a bookshelf made from cardboard boxes in his bedroom.

-With an almost infinite amount of knowledge to be acquired, Bernard could never quite understand why anyone would be interested in playing sport, or worse still, watching it.
+With an almost infinite amount of knowledge to be acquired, Bernard could never understand why anyone would be interested in playing sport, or worse still, watching it.
 Just hanging out with friends felt so mundane and boring to Bernard, but more importantly, it was a complete waste of precious time.

 In elementary school Bernard did have one friend, Kenny Cheung.
-Kenny’s parents were Malaysian Chinese, and he was one of the few children of Asian background in the otherwise homogeneously Anglo-Saxon neighbourhood of Morningside, South Edinburgh, in the 1980s.
+Kenny’s parents were Malaysian Chinese, and he was one of the few children of Asian background in the otherwise homogeneously Anglo-Saxon neighborhood of Morningside, South Edinburgh, in the 1980s.

 Bernard’s move away from home, away from Helen, and away from Edinburgh, came in 1995 when he received an offer to study at Massachusetts Institute of Technology.
-For an eighteen-year-old intellectual like Bernard, having been born and raised in a poor, working-class neighbourhood of Edinburgh, to escape to the hallowed halls of such a prestigious institute of higher knowledge and learning as MIT was the equivalent of winning an all-expenses-paid drinking holiday to Majorca for most of his contemporaries.
+For an eighteen-year-old intellectual like Bernard, having been born and raised in a poor, working-class neighborhood of Edinburgh, to escape to the hallowed halls of such a prestigious institute of higher knowledge and learning as MIT was the equivalent of winning an all-expenses-paid drinking holiday to Majorca for most of Bernard’s contemporaries.